TomasHubelbauer/fatcow-icons/README.md

 I don't personally use them, but someone might find that useful.
 I've removed their archives from the repository until this is done.

+### Avoid leaking object URL memory when destroying `imgs` emptying their `divs`

+### Add custom icons made in this same style for the things I'm missing

+Document which come from where.

+This is maybe another point for loading multiple archives and not merging them.
+Cloud load the PNG, the ICO and the custom archives and just add names and dimensions as I find them in the archives.

+### Check the dimension and type exists before creating a button for it

+This is for when downloading ICOs works again.
+It will never be false with the stock icons, but maybe I will add my own icons which won't have all four combinations of type and dimension.